MLP-SLAM: Multilayer Perceptron-Based Simultaneous Localization and Mapping: Experimental Results

 The F1-Score is a measure of the predictive performance of the model.
 It is the harmonic mean of the Precision and Recall.
 The Precision and Recall indicated correct identified proportion of positive identifications and correct proportion of actual positives respectively.
 Thus, the F1-Score symmetrically represents both precision and recall in one metric.
 It can be described as follows

-The experimental results are presented in Table I. According to Table I, we can see that our MLP-based dynamic and static feature points discriminator achieves superior performance in terms of both Accuracy and F1-Score compared to other methods.
-Additionally, the support-vector machine (SVM) outperforms other methods except for our MLP-based method.
-Both MLP and SVM belong to machine learning methods, indicating that machine learning-based methods are more suitable for this dynamic and static feature classification problem compared to traditional methods that require manual parameter tuning.
+The experimental results are presented in Table \ref{table1}.
+According to it, we can see that our MLP-based method achieves superior performance in terms of both Accuracy and F1-Score compared to other methods.
+Additionally, the support-vector machine (SVM) outperforms other methods except for our MLP-based method, indicating that machine learning-based methods are more suitable for this dynamic and static feature classification problem compared to traditional methods that require manual parameter tuning.
 The significant difference between the method that only considers epipolar error and the method similar to PointSLOT which only considers re-projection error, suggests that re-projection error is a more critical indicator than epipolar error for this problem.